 If a lender feels you have a ‘bad credit history’ it can limit your chances to be approved for a mortgage and/or determine how high the interest rates will be on the mortgage you get offered.
 Getting a first time buyer mortgage with bad credit isn’t completely out of the question though and some lenders treat applications on a case-by-case basis.

-If you are concerned that you do have bad or poor credit, the Money Advice Service recommend trying the following to give your rating a boost:
+If you are concerned that you do have bad or poor credit, the Money Helper recommend trying the following to give your rating a boost: